Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Walking Equipment and Accessories

-We've cooked up a list of the best fire pits for evenings around the campfire, garden barbecues and al-fresco cooking over open fires
+We've cooked up a list of the best portable fire pits for evenings around the campfire, garden barbecues and al-fresco cooking over open fires

 No camping trip is truly complete until you’ve spent a long evening chilling with your friends around the campfire.
 Good banter, cold beers and sizzling steaks (or roasting marshmallows) under a starry sky – it’s a magical experience.
 Fancy it?
 Then you need a portable fire pit.